What are SSH Keys?

 Types of SSH Keys

 While many types of SSH keys (RSA, DSA, ECDSA, ed25519) exist, RSA remains the most common and provides the broadest system compatibility.
 The more modern elliptical curve variants of RSA keys are gaining in adoption.

 Benefits of SSH Key Authentication

-SSH is also resistant to brute force attacks and protects against certain attack vectors being used to gain access to remote machines.
-Public key encryption ensures that passwords need not be sent over the network, providing an additional layer of security.
-SSH keys are an excellent way to stay secure and compliant with various regulations and mandates, provided that you use best practice to generate, store, manage, and remove them.
+SSH is also resistant to brute force attacks and protects against certain attack vectors used to gain access to remote machines.
+Public key encryption ensures passwords need not be sent over the network, providing an additional layer of security.
+SSH keys are an excellent way to stay secure and compliant with various regulations and mandates, if you use best practice to generate, store, manage, and remove them.

-Due to the massive number of SSH keys that may be in use or exist across an enterprise at any time, SSH key management software can significantly lower the overhead and risk of manually managing and updating keys.
+Due to the massive number of SSH keys existing across an enterprise at any time, SSH key management software can significantly lower the overhead and risk of manually managing and updating keys.

 Generating SSH Keys